kkumtree/blog.minseong.xyz/content/post/architecting-aws-with-terraform-module/index.md

 I had been failed to understand and transform legacy terraform structure to module structure, before the group study started.

-So, in this post, I use basic AWS 1-tier architecture as example.
+In this post, I use basic AWS 1-tier architecture as example.

 ![1-tier-architecture](./images/1-tier-practice.png)